WaveEngine/EvergineDocs/src/manual/addons/mrtk/demo_project.md

 # Demo Project
 ---
-There is a demo scene in the project's repository that showcases all currently implemented features.
+The demo scene in the MRTK repository showcases the toolkit's currently implemented features and their practical applications.

 ![MRTK Demo scene](images/MRTK_Examples.png)

 ## Press Interaction
-This area contains some examples using the *PressableButton* class.
-This includes:
+This area demonstrates interactions using the _PressableButton_ class, including:
-- Standard buttons
+- Standard buttons.
-- Toggle buttons
+- Toggle buttons.
-- Some piano keys
+- Piano keys for musical interaction.

 ## Touch Interaction
-This area contains some simple examples using the *HandInteractionTouch*, which implements simple touch behavior.
-These work only with *near interaction*.
+Here, you’ll find examples using _HandInteractionTouch_ to demonstrate touch behavior, specifically for _near interaction_.

 ## Slider Interaction
-This area includes some sliders that use the *PinchSlider* class.
-They are connected to another object and allow the user to change its color.
+This section features sliders that utilize the _PinchSlider_ class.
+These sliders allow users to modify the color of a connected object, offering an example of real-time customization.

 ## Manipulation Interaction
-These examples showcase the *SimpleManipulationHandler* component.
-Some of the examples are configured in such a way that manipulation is restricted in certain ways.
-In addition, some objects interact with the physics engine, so they can be thrown around.
-If they get too far away, they will be placed back in their starting position.
+Examples here use the _SimpleManipulationHandler_ component, configured to explore varied interaction styles:
+- Objects with constrained manipulation settings.
+- Objects that interact with the physics engine and can be thrown around, returning to their starting position if they move too far.

 ## Bounding Box
-The examples in this group use the *BoundingBox* component, which adds handles to an object to aid with rotation and uniform and non-uniform scaling.
-These handles can be hidden if that kind of manipulation is not needed.

-This component can be combined with the *SimpleManipulationHandler* component for more flexible manipulation options.
+This group demonstrates the _BoundingBox_ component, which enables rotation, scaling, and handle-based manipulation.
+Handles can be hidden for simplified interactions, and the component can be combined with _SimpleManipulationHandler_ for more versatility.

 ## Axis Manipulation Handler
-There is an example of the *AxisManipulationHandler* component.
-With it, the user will see a 3-axis handle that can be moved along any axis or combination of axes independently, without affecting the rest.
+This section includes an example of the _AxisManipulationHandler_ component, featuring a 3-axis handle that allows movement along specific or combined axes without altering other properties.

 ## Pan and Zoom Control
-The *HandInteractionPanZoom* example shows this component in action.
-The user can pan and zoom its contents using both *near* and *far interaction*.
+The _HandInteractionPanZoom_ example enables users to pan and zoom content using both _near_ and _far interaction_, providing flexibility for adjusting the view in mixed reality.